Lorna Byrne: Spiritual views and beliefs

 Byrne says that she sees physically and communicates with angels on a day-to-day basis.
-She most strongly emphasizes, and is best known to the public for saying, that everyone regardless of belief has a guardian angel, who loves the person they protect, never leaves their side for an even a moment, and can be asked for help.
+She most strongly emphasizes, and is best known to the public for saying, that everyone regardless of belief has a guardian angel, who loves the person they protect, never leaves their side for even a moment, and can be asked for help.
 The guardian angel can also allow other angels to help the person in their life.

 Some of the angels Byrne has written about talking to are those of the Abrahamic religions: for example, Michael, Gabriel, and Elijah.
 However, she emphasizes that the angels appear to her in forms she would be comfortable with as a Catholic, and that they would appear to people from other cultures and religions in forms that would be comfortable for them.
 She has said that she has seen Archangel Gabriel dressed as "what we might call today," a biker.

 In Love from Heaven, she stated that most people lock the love they have inside them.
 She writes that it is vital to love oneself, and that one is unable to love others if one does not love oneself.

 Byrne states that all religions have access to God, and no person should think theirs better than the others.
 She maintains that God and the angels would like all religions to worship together, each according to their own understanding, none trying to convert the others.
 "It needs to become normal for all of us, regardless of our education, our status in life or our method or place of prayer, to come together with open hearts — without any agenda — to pray to God in whatever way feels appropriate to us."

 She has talked and written about the importance and power of prayer, and of recognising hope in the world and in everyone's own lives.